ShrimpedKeyboard/INVertex/README.md

 The invertex NRL is a FRLNRLTKL With a flippable top case

+Protos have been ordered cannot wait to get my hands on this thing

 ## Case

 The four peice case is connected with taobao ball catch systems and screws for the optional internal weights and large external weight